 This is why we go to great lengths to ensure that charges are dealt with quickly and discretely.
 We constantly seek out creative means of addressing our clients’ concerns, including working with police to assist them in vetting claims before charges are even brought, or consulting with high-risk professionals such as physicians, educators, and child-care workers.
 Our experience is valued by our clients throughout Ontario, and we have been trusted with handling high-profile sexual assault cases involving both children and adults.

 36 Wyndham Street South, Guelph, ON N1H 7J5 is the location of the Guelph criminal courthouse.
 Wyndham Street South and Fountain Street is the main intersection.
 This criminal courthouse has jurisdiction over all criminal matters that have occurred in the province of Ontario.
 As well, the courthouse specifically hears cases of serious criminal offences alleged to have occurred in Guelph.
 The courthouse can be reached at 519-826-4431 and is open Monday through Friday from 8:30 am to 5 pm.
 Services are offered in English, French and Quebec Sign Language and there are Interpretive Services.
+To find information about a future court appearance, click here.
+Click here for services and contact information.

 Frequently Asked Questions